4 Best Ways To Determine Home Value

 Real estate comps are comparable homes in the area where you’re looking to sell.
 If you check online sites, you can find information on nearby properties that sold recently.
 Not only will you see the price listed, but you’ll see how those homes compare to yours.

 The advantage of using this strategy is that it’s free and easy and can help you determine what to list your home for.
-And it may help you identify specific features in your home that home buyers are looking for.
-However, this strategy is less reliable than consulting a REALTOR® or hiring an appraiser.
+It can also help you identify specific features in your house that home buyers are looking for.
+However, this strategy is less reliable than consulting a real estate professional or hiring an appraiser.

 The Bottom Line: Keep Track Of Your Home Value

-You can determine home value by using an online valuation tool, hiring an appraiser, using a real estate agent, or checking comparable homes in your area.
-Using an online valuation tool or pulling comps in your neighborhood is easy and quick, but you’ll receive more accurate results using a REALTOR® or appraiser.
+You can determine home value by using a home value estimator, hiring an appraiser, working with a real estate agent or checking real estate comps in your area.
+Using an online valuation tool or pulling comps in your neighborhood is easy and quick, but you’ll receive more accurate results hiring a real estate professional or an appraiser.

 Are you looking to increase your home value before selling the property?
 Consider a cash-out refinance to fund any necessary home renovations.
 Start your application today with Rocket Mortgage®.

 What Is Fair Market Value (FMV) In Real Estate And How Is It Calculated?

 Fair market value (FMV) in real estate is an assessment of a property's worth in an open market.
 Learn how FMV is calculated and what it's used for.

 Appraised Value Vs. Market Value: Knowing The Difference